Song So-hee

-Song So-hee (born 20 October 1997), widely known as the "Traditional Music Girl" is a South Korean Gyeonggi minyo or traditional folk singer.
+Song So-hee (born 20 October 1997), widely known as the "Traditional Music Girl", is a South Korean Gyeonggi minyo or traditional folk singer.
 She rose to fame after winning the KBS National Singing Contest in 2008 at the age of 11, earning her a reputation as a gugak prodigy.
-The South Korean government honored Song with the title, "Best Korean of the Year," in 2010.
+The South Korean government honored Song with the title "Best Korean of the Year" in 2010.

 Early life and education

-Song was born in Yesan, Chungcheongnam-do, South Korea on 20 October 1997.
-She is the eldest daughter of Song Geun-yeong (her father), and Yang Bok-rye (her mother).
+Song was born in Yesan, Chungcheongnam-do on 20 October 1997.
+She is the eldest daughter of Song Geun-yeong and Yang Bok-rye.
 She has one younger sister, Song So-yeong.

 Song displayed her talent for music at a very young age, which she later attributed to her father's habit of singing minyo, a genre of Korean folk songs, to her.
 When she was five years old, her parents enrolled her in a gugak academy to develop her singing skills.
 She studied under Gyeonggi folk singers Park Seok-sun and Lee Ho-yeon, the latter of whom is classified as a "Living National Treasure" by the South Korean government.
 She learned to play traditional Korean percussion instruments under samul nori master Lee Gwang-su.

 Song attended Deoksan Elementary School, Imseong Middle School, and Hoseo High School, all in Chungcheongnam-do.
 In 2016, she enrolled in Dankook University's School of Music to study traditional music.